consistent-milk12/docs-md/generated_docs/aho_corasick/util/prefilter/index.md

 - `fn find_in(&self, haystack: &[u8], span: Span) -> Candidate`

   Returns the next possible match candidate.
-This may yield false
+This may yield false positives, so callers must confirm a match starting at the position returned.
+This, however, must never produce false negatives.
+That is, this must, at minimum, return the starting position of the next match in the given haystack after or at the given position.

 #### Implementors